austozi/selfhosted/README.md

 ## Security

 The following table summarises the application features that may help determine whether to expose the applications publicly, and measures to harden them if necessary.
-I usually put applications without two-factor authentication (2FA) behind HTTP basic authentication.
+I usually implement HTTP basic authentication as an additional security layer for public-facing applications that do not offer built-in two-factor authentication (2FA).
 However, doing so breaks the mobile apps.

 | Application        | Primary authentication | 2FA  | Mobile app |
 |--------------------|------------------------|------|------------|